Two Leading Cybersecurity Organizations Issue Joint Bulletin on Threat of Online Skimming to Payment Security

 The PCI Security Standards Council (PCI SSC) leads a global, cross-industry effort to increase payment security by providing industry-driven, flexible and effective data security standards and programs that help businesses detect, mitigate and prevent cyberattacks and breaches.
 Connect with the PCI SSC on LinkedIn.
 Join the conversation on Twitter @PCISSC.
 Subscribe to the PCI Perspectives Blog.

-The Retail & Hospitality Information Sharing and Analysis Center (RH-ISAC) operates as the trusted community for sharing sector-specific cyber security information and intelligence.
+The Retail & Hospitality Information Sharing and Analysis Center (RH-ISAC) is the trusted community for sharing sector-specific cyber security information and intelligence.
 The RH-ISAC connects information security teams at the strategic, operational and tactical levels to work together on issues and challenges, to share practices and insights, and to benchmark among each other - all with the goal of building better security for the retail and hospitality industries through collaboration.
-RH-ISAC currently serves retail, hotels, restaurants, gaming and other consumer-facing entities.
-To learn more, visit www.rhisac.org and follow on Twitter: @RH_ISAC and LinkedIn.
+RH-ISAC serves all retail and hospitality companies, including retailers, restaurants, hotels, gaming casinos, food retailers, consumer products and other consumer-facing companies.
+For more information, visit www.rhisac.org.